WITH ONE OF THE FOLLOWING OPTIONS

 Luke began personal training in 2001.
 He has currently trained over 20,000 hours and has worked with clients from ages 7-92.
 Luke founded Signature Personal Training and later served as the Director of Personal Training at VillaSport Athletic Club in The Woodlands.

 Luke received both his personal training certificate and his specialization certifications in performance enhancement (PES) and corrective exercise (CES) from The National Academy of Sports Medicine.
-In addition, he has advanced training as a Russian Kettlebell (RKC) instructor and Concept 2 Rowing coach.
+In addition, he has advanced training as a Russian Kettlebell (RKC) level II instructor and Concept 2 Rowing coach.